TimoBolkart/MultilinearMDL/README.md

 * Insight Segmentation and Registration Toolkit ITK (http://www.itk.org/).
 We recommend using ITK 4.50.
 * Clapack (http://www.netlib.org/clapack/).
 Clapack must be compiled using Blas (USE BLAS WRAP must be enabled when using CMake).
 We recommend using Clapac 3.2.1.

 To setup the provided code, use CMake and specify the required ITK and Clapack paths.
 Successfully compiling the project outputs a MM_MDL.exe.
+The provided code has been developed and tested under Windows 7.

 ### Basic usage